 On December 21, 2017, the Company completed a flow-through private placement of 666,600 flow-through units at a price of \$0.30 per flow-through unit for gross proceeds of \$199,980.
 Each flow-through unit consisted of one flow-through share and one-half of one share purchase warrant, each warrant exercisable into one non-flow-through common share at a price of \$0.50 per share.
 A \$33,330 flow-through share premium liability was recorded pursuant to this financing.
-Upon incurring qualifying expenditures of \$2,089 for the year ended December 31, 2017, the flow-through share premium liability was recorded in profit and loss, in the amount of \$348.
+Upon incurring qualifying expenditures of \$2,089 for the year ended December 31, 2017, the flow-through share premium liability was partially extinguished, and a recovery of this liability was recorded in profit and loss, in the amount of \$348.
 Additional qualifying expenditures of \$200,291 were incurred for the year ended December 31, 2018 and a recovery of the flow-through share premium liability was fully extinguished in the amount of \$32,982.